wichtounet/articles/README.rst

     git clone --recursive https://github.com/wichtounet/articles.git

 and then, several targets are available to build the different source projects.

+You need to set the variable CXX to a valid C++ compiler for make to work correctly.

 The default target build all the projects::

     make